readygo67/keccak256-sp1/README.md

 ## Running the Project

-There are 3 main ways to run this project: execute a program, generate a core proof, and generate an EVM-compatible proof.
+There are 3 main ways to run this project: execute a program, generate a core proof.

 ### Build the Program